MELcodes99/Legion-SDK/README.md

 The SDK will log a warning when the balance drops below 0.05 SOL.

+## To test it :

+Run : npm run build

+Then : node test.js

 ---

 ## ⚙️ 2.
 Configure fee tokens